Looking for pool ideas to inspire your backyard oasis? While it’s a major investment, the benefits of adding a pool to a property are undeniable.

-9. Find space in your garden for a small pool
+9. Find space in your yard for a small pool

 10. Plan a pool that fits in with the surrounding space

-‘For a cohesive design, link the planting around the pool with that in the garden beyond,’ says Andrew Fisher Tomlin.
+‘For a cohesive design, link the planting around the pool with that in the area beyond,’ says Andrew Fisher Tomlin.

 11. Illuminate your pool

-‘Good lighting helps to make swimming safer and add ambience and drama to a design,’ says Janine Pattison.
-‘We use LEDs in and around out pools because they have a long life and lower running costs.
-They also have color-change capability, so different moods can be created at the touch of a button,’
+‘Good pool lighting ideas help to make swimming safer and add ambience and drama to a design,’ says Janine Pattison.
+‘We use LEDs in and around our pools because they have a long life and lower running costs.
+They also have color-change capability, so different moods can be created at the touch of a button.’

 12. Play hide and seek